 The Nina Ottosson Interactive Dog Toy was voted “Best Overall Toy for Puppies” by PopularMechanics.com, a website dedicated to reviewing new technology and innovations in mechanical science with a special emphasis on analyzing military tech.
 So, um, yeah, a toy that Popular Mechanics recommends just might turn your puppy into a rocket scientist!

 This toy is really a puzzle that provides both mental and physical stimulation for dogs of all ages.
 There are various “levels” of this toy model that you can buy as your puppy develops.
 You’ll probably want to start with Level 1.

 No matter what the level, the objective of the game remains the same.
 Your puppy must remove the “bones” from the tray to uncover treats.
 These puzzle games have been thoroughly reviewed by pet parents of puppies and dogs, and the consensus is that their pets are engaged for hours and love the toy.
 It’s appropriate for all breeds, and the only caveat is that once you see how much your puppy loves this game, you’ll probably buy him another and another as he grows.
 You can find these puppy puzzles for roughly $15, but we recommend price hunting.
 You might find a deal!

-Now that you have our puppy toy recommendations, which holiday gifts are you going to buy your puppy this Christmas?
+Now that you have our puppy toy recommendations, which holiday gifts are you going to buy your new puppy this Christmas?